Leandro Pinto

-Leandro Climaco Pinto (born 24 January 1994) is a Brazilian footballer who plays as a centre back for Radnik in Serbian SuperLiga.
+Leandro Climaco Pinto (born 24 January 1994) is a Brazilian professional footballer who plays as a centre back for Serbian club Javor Ivanjica.

 Career

 He started his professional career at Olympiacos.
-He spent the first season as a loanee to Doxa Drama, where he made 15 appearances.
-After consecutives loans to Kalloni, PAS Giannina, and Lamia he left Olympiacos as a free agent.
+He spent the first season on loan to Doxa Drama, where he made 15 appearances.
+After consecutive loans to Kalloni, PAS Giannina, and Lamia he left Olympiacos as a free agent.
 On 9 September 2015 he joined Lamia.
 Despite his good performances he left the club in July 2016.
 Despite being linked with AEL he chose to join Trikala.
 On 22 December 2016 he scored his first goal in a 3–0 home win against Panthrakikos.
 He was good throughout the season but his team failed to win promotion to the Superleague.
 After a short spell with Doxa Katokopias, he returned to Trikala on 4 January 2018.
-At the end of the season, he was brought by same level side Olympiakos Volos, but got no chances to play, so in the following winter-break he was up to something new and different, he left Greece, and signed with newly promoted Serbian SuperLiga side FK Proleter Novi Sad where he grabbed a place as center-back and made 14 appearances already in his opening half-season in Serbia.
+At the end of the season, he was brought by same level side Olympiacos Volos, but got no chances to play, so in the following winter-break he was up to something new and different, he left Greece, and signed with newly promoted Serbian SuperLiga side Proleter Novi Sad where he grabbed a place as center-back and made 14 appearances already in his opening half-season in Serbia.